aetherscry/ethics_fall2025_jackson/_casestudy/case-study_games.md

 ## Refunds | The Crew

 As previously stated, Ross Scott had been openly critical of the way that publishers “kill” their games.
 The game that seems to have pushed Scott towards finally launching this campaign was the shutdown of the game [*The Crew*](https://thecrew.fandom.com/wiki/The_Crew) by Ubisoft.
-In a [video response](https://www.youtube.com/watch?v=VIqyvquTEVU) to this game’s shutdown, Ross began to pose his ideas to take tangible legal action. *Stop Killing Games* had launched only a few months after this video had been published.
+In a video response[^7] to this game’s shutdown, Ross began to pose his ideas to take tangible legal action. *Stop Killing Games* had launched only a few months after this video had been published.

 In Ubisoft’s initial announcement of the shutting down of servers, the company had allegedly* <sub>(see Note)</sub> stated players may apply for a refund if they had purchased the game “recently.”
 The definition of the word “recent” had been quite vague, leaving it up to whichever platform the game was purchased from.

 > Note: As of writing, I cannot find a functional link to Ubisoft’s original statement.
-The statement about refunds is based on secondhand writing from [Chalk’s PC Gamer article](https://www.pcgamer.com/the-crew-removed-from-sale-will-become-unplayable-after-april-1-we-understand-this-may-be-disappointing-for-players-still-enjoying-the-game/).
+The statement about refunds is based on secondhand writing from Chalk’s PC Gamer article[^8]

 This brings up another aspect to consider when thinking about the consumers have when purchasing digital games.
 If a game ends service, should compensation be dispersed if the copy is now obsolete?